equivalent/scrapbook2/archive/blogs/2017-02-rails-association-relation-arel-magic.md

 > imploved around this test such as extracting the common `let!` into
 > [shared context](https://www.relishapp.com/rspec/rspec-core/docs/example-groups/shared-context)
 > so that we are sure the test stays relevant for both cases if one test
 > gets updated.
-I'm preparin article on this topic too and will publish
+I'm preparing article on this topic too and will publish
 > it till summer.